Indian Rummy: Jokers

-Online play

-The Indian version of rummy is also available online.

 Legal status

 Rummy has been declared by the courts of law to be a game of skill or mere skill.
 Such games are excluded from the applicability of laws prohibiting betting and gambling ('Betting and Gambling' being a state subject under the Constitution of India) in all states to the exception of a few.
 However, the states of Assam and Orissa have not provided clear rulings on this matter and are thus ambiguous territories.
-Playing rummy online is also legal in India.
+Playing Rummy online is also legal in India.

+Rummy is legally recognized as a game of skill in India.
+In the landmark judgment State of Andhra Pradesh v.
+K. Satyanarayana (1967), the Supreme Court ruled that Rummy is "mainly and preponderantly a game of skill" and not pure chance, exempting it from gambling prohibitions under laws like the Public Gambling Act, 1867.

+This legal distinction has been upheld in subsequent rulings.
+For instance, the Madras High Court allowed online rummy and poker, recognizing them as games of skill.
+Similarly, the Kerala High Court struck down a state-imposed ban on online rummy, affirming its legality.

+However, the legal status of online rummy varies across Indian states.
+States like Telangana and Andhra Pradesh have enacted laws banning online rummy for stakes, citing concerns over addiction and financial loss.
+These state-specific laws have been challenged in courts, leading to ongoing legal developments.

+In most parts of India, playing rummy for real money is considered legal, provided it does not amount to gambling under applicable state laws.